 Speech Language Therapist

-Claire is a specialist Speech-Language Therapist in Neuro-Rehabilitation.
-Since graduating from the University of Central England in 2003, she has worked across a variety of different clinical settings within the UK and New Zealand, including inpatient and community rehabilitation.
+Claire is a specialist Neuro-Rehabilitation Speech-Language Therapist.
+She graduated from the University of Central England in 2003, and worked across different clinical settings within the UK and New Zealand, including inpatient and community rehabilitation.
 She has a special interest in communication difficulties and is fully dysphagia trained.
 She aims for therapy to be relevant, functional and client-focused.